What Darwin Never Knew Answer Key

 • Natural selection: The mechanism driving evolutionary change, where individuals with advantageous traits are more likely to survive and reproduce, passing those traits to their offspring.

 Darwin meticulously gathered evidence from various fields, including biogeography, paleontology, and comparative anatomy, to support his theories.
-However, he lacked a crucial piece of the puzzle: the mechanism of inheritance.
+Even so, he lacked a crucial piece of the puzzle: the mechanism of inheritance.
 Darwin didn't know about genes or DNA, the very blueprints of life that underpin evolutionary change.

 The Missing Piece: Unraveling the Mystery of Inheritance